 Also note that if Gradescope or AutoLab is busy it may take some time before it gets to your submission request.
 If the deadline passes while you are waiting, your assignment will not be accepted.
 In other words, if you try to hand in your work close to the end of the deadline, you may be too late.

 Programming assignments are graded automatically by AutoLab.
 Your program must compile without errors on Autolab – otherwise you will not receive any credit for the assignment.
 For each problem, your code will be tested using a suite of test cases, and you will receive credit for each case on which your code performs correctly.
 AutoLab will not display a score but it will give you feedback on your submitted program, which you can then update and submit again for grading.
 You have 3 submissions without deductions; 5% of the problem total points are deducted for every submission thereafter.
 Autolab uses the last submission for the assignment grade.
+If you choose to resubmit your program we understand that you are confident that you have addressed the hints given as feedback.
+Always read the feedback!

 Plan to submit your work with at least one day in advance.
 Depending on the load AutoLab may take up to 1 day to give you feedback.
 AutoLab uses Java 11 to compile and run assignment’s test cases.
 After each submission the feedback includes a written text and a light: